 Jewelle Gomez’s ‘The Gilda Stories: A Novel’ is a collection of episodes written over fifteen years and collected first in 1991, then expanded and reissued in 2004.
 As Jewelle Gomez noted in a 2011 email to those following her website, This year marks the twentieth anniversary of the publication of my vampire novel, ‘The Gilda stories.’
 It is unusual for a book from an independent press to stay in print this long, and I am incredibly pleased that Gilda is still pleasing readers.

-The collection explores the parameters of oppositional power among African American and Native American subcultures through the “metaphor marginality” within the fictive lives of her lesbian vampire characters, while illuminating Jewelle Gomez’s literary aesthetic which insists that “the whole lives of black lesbians, not simply the most assimilated aspects, must be explored in order for us to be really seen.”
+The collection explores the parameters of oppositional power among African American and Native American subcultures through the “metaphor [of] marginality” within the fictive lives of her lesbian vampire characters while illuminating Jewelle Gomez’s literary aesthetic, which insists that “the whole lives of black lesbians, not simply the most assimilated aspects, must be explored in order for us to be really seen.”

 Chicana author Terri de la Peña similarly explores power constructs within her short story ‘Refugio.’
 Like Jewelle Gomez, Terri de la Peña appropriates the Gothic vampire genre to explore Chicana and Latina lesbian experience in the Los Angeles area.
 While de Terri la Peña’s fictive oeuvre does not primarily reflect the literary Gothic, focusing instead upon contemporary social challenges, she nevertheless efficiently utilises certain Gothic tropes to emphasise her activist agenda.